sumbach/modern-cljs/doc/tutorial-22.md

 Aren't you curious about the unit testing results?
 But wait a minute.

-I suggest to adopt an effective workflow, otherwise you'll get crazy in restarting again and again everything each time you modify a unit test in the `syntax_test.cljx` file.
+Let me suggest an effective workflow, otherwise you'll go crazy restarting everything again and again each time you modify a unit test in the `syntax_test.cljx` file.

-Following is my personal workflow (when I want to be agnostic about the editor/IDE adopted by me for CLJ/CLJS programming).
+Following is my personal workflow (when I want to be agnostic about my choice of editor/IDE for CLJ/CLJS programming).

 > NOTE 3: In a next tutorial we're going to introduce a more advanced
-> workflow based on the [My Clojure Workflow, reloaded][15] by
+> workflow based on [My Clojure Workflow, reloaded][15] by
 > [Stuart Sierra][16].

-As said, the interaction between `cljsbuild` and `cljx` is still under investigation, because there are few things not working as expected.
-While waiting for the bug to be fixed, those bad interactions slow down our workflow.
+As said, the undesired interaction between `cljsbuild` and `cljx` is still under investigation, because there are few things not working as expected.
+While waiting for this bug to be fixed, those bad interactions slow down our workflow.
 So, take your time.

-The complete workflow, depending on the resources of your development computer, can take minutes, because we defined three testing builds and they are all recompiled each time you change a unit test in the `syntax.cljx` source file.
+The complete workflow, depending on the resources of your development computer, can take minutes, because we defined three testing builds and they are all recompiled each time you change the `syntax_test.cljx` source file.

-> NOTE 4: If you are in hurry I suggest you to comment out the
+> NOTE 4: If you are in hurry I suggest that you comment out the
 > `simple`, the `advanced` builds and the corresponding test commands
 > from the `:dev` profile.
-When you have done with the unit tests you can
+When you are done implementing the unit tests you can
 > uncomment them back.

 * In *Terminal 1*: issue the `lein do clean, cljx auto` command.
-It will clean everything and write the `clj` and `cljs` files each time you save a new version of the `syntax_test.cljx` file;
+This will clean everything and write the `.clj` and `.cljs` files each time you save a new version of `syntax_test.cljx`;
-* In *Terminal 2*: issue the `lein cljsbuild auto whitespace` command.
-It will recompile every build each time a `cljs` file will be rewritten by the `cljx` plugin;
+* In *Terminal 2*: issue the `lein cljsbuild auto` command.
+It will recompile every build each time a `.cljs` file is rewritten by the `cljx` plugin;
 * In *Terminal 3*: issue the `lein test` command.
-Here is were something does not work as it should, because the command returns after having executed the `clj` failing tests and does not go on by executing the `cljs` tests;
+Here is where something does not work as it should, because the command returns after having executed the (failing) `clj` tests and does not execute the `cljs` tests;
 * In *Terminal 3*: issue the `lein cljsbuild test whitespace` command.
 It executes the `cljs` tests for the `whitespace` build only.